Scaling Behaviors of LLM Reinforcement Learning Post-Training: An Empirical Study in Mathematical Reasoning

 \textbf{Dependence on RL Algorithm.} Our analysis is based on GRPO, a mainstream and stable RL post-training algorithm for LLMs that uses an actor-only design and normalizes rewards across responses.
 Comparative study with alternative RL algorithms ~\citep{cui2025entropymechanismreinforcementlearning} reports minor differences in training curves.
 Whether more advanced algorithms can significantly improve sample efficiency or stability—and thereby reshape the scaling frontier—remains an important open question.

 \textbf{Future of LLM Agent.} The integration of reinforcement learning with agentic LLMs is increasingly viewed as a promising direction~\citep{zhang2025landscapeagenticreinforcementlearning, zhang2025surveyreinforcementlearninglarge}.
 Both theoretical and empirical studies show that augmentations such as external tool use and long-term memory can substantially boost model performance~\citep{lin2025understandingtoolintegratedreasoning,houliston2025provablebenefitsintoollearning,mai2025agentrlscalinglaw}.
+In the multi-agent setting, reward-driven self-organization~\citep{zhou2025reso} and co-evolutionary interaction rewards~\citep{xue2026comascoevolvingmultiagentsystems} further show that collaborative LLM agents can surpass individual model performance.
 We anticipate that such agentic mechanisms will markedly improve the scaling behavior of RL-trained LLMs: by offloading deterministic computations to tools and focusing learning on high-level decision making, these models could achieve much higher efficiency, effectively shifting the performance frontier upward for a given compute or data budget.
 Understanding the scaling laws of these agentic systems is, therefore, a key and exciting avenue for future research.